Harnessing dressed time-dependent density functional theory for the non-perturbative regime: Electron dynamics with double excitations

 In this work, we extend dressed TDDFT beyond its linear-response application by employing RR-TDDFT.
 This extension enables real-time simulations of non-perturbative dynamics involving double excitations with a reliability comparable to that of dressed TDDFT in describing their excitation energies and response properties.
 More generally, this work shows how the RR-TDDFT formalism enables any functional developed in the response regime to now be useful for fully non-equilibrium dynamics.

 RR-TDDFT operates by solving a system of ordinary differential equations (ODEs) for coefficients of the many-body time-dependent state expanded in unperturbed many-body states $\Psi_m$, in the flavor of time-dependent configuration interaction (TDCI), but with the important difference that no many-body states are actually needed or calculated.
+We note that RR-TDDFT could be viewed as an exactification of the approach to strong-field molecular dynamics in Refs.~\cite{CL21,SS11b,MLR14b} where linear-response TDDFT quantities and auxiliary wavefunctions were used in a TDCI-like framework.
 Under the Runge-Gross theorem~\cite{RG84}, with the applied potential being a one-body multiplicative operator, all the input ingredients to the ODEs, as well as all observables, can be obtained from ground-state DFT or response TDDFT: energies $E_m$ (from ground-state ($m=0$) and linear-response~\cite{PGG96,C95,C96,GPG00}), transition densities out of the ground state, $\rho_{0m}(\br) = \bra{\Psi_0}\hat{n}(\br)\ket{\Psi_m}$ (from linear response~\cite{PGG96,C95,C96,GPG00}), transition densities between excited states, $\rho_{mn}(\br) =\bra{\Psi_m}\hat{n}(\br)\ket{\Psi_n}$ (from quadratic response~\cite{PF18,SVHA02}), and state densities $\rho_{mm}(\br) = \bra{\Psi_m}\hat{n}(\br)\ket{\Psi_m}$ (from ground-state DFT ($m=0$) or linear response~\cite{F01,FA02,BM25}).
 The equations are:

 with the driving matrix elements defined as